-- prevent (5) Maintain the system to perceptible leaks of perchloroethylene from gaskets, seals, ducts and related equipment.
-An inventory of parts shall be maintained in order to repair all routine malfunctions.
-All perceptible leaks of perchloroethylene liquid or vapor shall be repaired within 24 hours; - (6) All dry cleaning machine doors shall remain open for only as long as necessary to load and unload garments. - (7) Lint traps shall be cleaned weekly and perchloroethylene laden lint placed in a tightly sealed container until properly disposed of. - (d) Inspections. - (1) Compliance with paragraphs (b)(2)(i)(A) and (c)(3) of this subsection shall be determined by means of a visual inspection. - (2) The owner or operator of each perchloroethylene dry cleaner shall perform weekly inspections of the following components in order to comply with the requirements of paragraph (c)(5), either visually or using a halogenated hydrocarbon detector: - (1) Hose connections, unions, couplings and valves; - (2) Machine door gaskets and seating; - (3) Filter head gasket and seating; - (4) Pumps; - (5) Base tanks and storage containers; - (6) Water separators; - (7) Filter sludge recovery; - (8) Distillation unit; - (9) Diverter valves; - (10) Saturated lint from the lint basket; and - (11) Cartridge filters. - (e) Test methods.
-Compliance with paragraphs (c)(1) and (c)(2) this subsection shall be determined by using test procedures set forth by the Air Pollution Control Officer. - (f) Record keeping. - (1) The owner or operator of a perchloroethylene dry cleaner subject to this subsection shall maintain records of the following for a minimum of five years: - (i) The amount of perchloroethylene consumed per year; - (ii) The results of weekly inspections and records of the dates of repair or purchase orders for repair parts to demonstrate compliance; and
+- articles to or from the machine and shall keep the door closed at all other times; All dry cleaning machine doors shall remain open for only as long as necessary to load and unload garments. - (76) Lint traps shall be cleaned weekly and perchloroethylene laden lint placed in a tightly sealed container for management and disposaluntil properly disposed of in accordance with the Vermont Hazardous Waste Management Regulations; - (7) The owner or operator of a dry cleaning facility shall operate and maintain the dry cleaning system according to the manufacturer's specifications and recommendations; and - (8) All waste material containing perchloroethylene shall be managed and disposed of in accordance with the Vermont Hazardous Waste Management Regulations. - (ed) Inspections. - (1) Compliance with paragraphs (b)(2)(i)(A) and (c)(3) of this subsection shall be determined by means of a visual inspection. - (21) The owner or operator of each perchloroethylene dry cleaner shall perform weekly inspections of the following components listed below for perceptible leaks of perchloroethylene while the dry cleaning system is operating in order to comply with the requirements of paragraph (ed)(53). either visually or using a halogenated hydrocarbon detector.
+The weekly inspection shall include using a halogenated hydrocarbon detector or perchloroethylene gas analyzer that is operated according to the manufacturer's instructions.
+The operator shall place the probe inlet at the surface of each component interface where leakage could occur and move it slowly along the interface periphery: - $(\pm \underline{i})$ Hose and pipe connections, unionsfittings, couplings and valves; - (2ii) Machine door gaskets and seating; - (3iii) Filter head gasket and seating; - (4iv) Pumps; - (5v) Base tanks and storage containers; - (vi) Waste containers; - (6vii) Water separators; - (7viii) Filter sludge recovery Muck cookers; - (8ix) Distillation unitStill; - (x) Exhaust dampers; - (9xi) Diverter valves; - (10xii) Saturated lint from the lint basketAll filter housings; and - (11xiii) Cartridge filters All other ancillary equipment. - (2) The owner or operator of a dry cleaning facility shall monitor the temperature at the outlet of the refrigerated condenser before the end of the cool-down or drying cycle on a weekly basis to determine compliance with subsection (c)(2)(i)(B).